mlevans0/altmetric-details-page-api-docs/source/shared/fetch/citation/citation.rst

      - Description
    * - ``altmetric_jid``
      - string
-     - Internal identifier assigned to each journal or collection.
+     - An internal database identifier for the journal that the article comes from.
    * - ``title``
      - string
      - Title of the publication.